mxenoph/factotum/pitch/pitch.md

   - Fund the costs of hosting the website ourselves and put in the hours :)

 After launch:
-  - Monetize via selected advertisement of
+  - Monetize via selected advertisement of:
     - Ergonomic furniture and PC equipment
     - Fitness related products
-  - Ask our users for donations, only if advertisement does not cover website maintenance costs
+  - Ask our users for donations, only if advertisement does not cover website maintenance costs.

 <!--Premium business plan -->
 <!--monthly / yearly fee-->